abdolence/slack-morphism/site/docs/docs/web-api.md

 #### Avoid boilerplate making consequent non-blocking client requests with EitherT

-This is optional and mostly recommendations.
+This is completely optional and just a recommendation for you.

 You might notice some boilerplate when you deal with consequent client requests that returns `Future[Either[SlackApiClientError,SomeKindOfSlackResponse]]`.